devopsopportunity/scala-plan-ai/README.md

 **Documentation being updated...**

----
+*Latest improvements:* Bug fix and improvements on add/edit activity items, improved pop-up look and feel, added priority/status selectors, fixed data flow during edit, improved drag and drop.
+Additionally, several new features were added for both item management and editing.
+Files were separated and reorganized for better structure and efficiency.

-Today, Christmas Day, the Team added the ability to save tasks in YAML format on the file system using a new protocol for exchanging YAML according to the **RFC 9512 standard** of February 14, 2024.
+In the Christmas Day 🎄, the Team added the ability to save tasks in YAML format on the file system using a new protocol for exchanging YAML according to the **RFC 9512 standard** of February 14, 2024.
 [Link to YAML RFC 9512 Details](https://httptoolkit.com/blog/yaml-media-type-rfc/)
 The system now includes a **"Current"** folder to store and manage logs, and if the folder does not exist, it will be created automatically.